rsekiya1994/PrincipalFit/README.md

 With this library, you can fit 2D histograom with a linear function.
 This fit method is based on principal component analysis.

----
 ## Requirement
 - ROOT 6
-- Eigen3
+- Eigen 3

----
 ## How to Build

-Most probably, you already installed ROOT6.
-So, here we start from introducing how to install Eigen3.
+Most probably, you already installed ROOT 6.
+So, here we start from introducing how to install Eigen 3.

 At first, do git clone wherever you want to install.
 ```
 $ git clone https://gitlab.com/libeigen/eigen.git
 ```
-And after going to directory of Eigen, you should command
+And after going to directory of Eigen, you should do commands
 ```
 $ mkdir build
 $ cd build